MiraRose/application_web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Important Note
+Default port for connecting to server api is https://localhost:7174.
+If server starts up on another port, change port in actions.js

 ## Available Scripts

 In the project directory, you can run: